In The News

 “The fact that Christina is learning about artists and art history is icing on the cake,” Ms. Bertenshaw, 38, says.

-The Paintbrush, a children’s art studio in Lakeview owned by sisters Melanie and Mindy Apel, introduces kids to famous artists, then has them do projects inspired by the artists’ styles.
+The Paintbrush, a children’s art studio in Lincoln Park owned by Melanie Apel, introduces kids to famous artists, then has them do projects inspired by the artists’ styles.
 During a lesson on Jackson Pollack, the kids splatter paint on canvases.
 To mimic American pop artist Wayne Thiebaud, they create giant ice cream sundaes out of newspaper and empty ice cream pints.

-Founded three years ago, the Paintbrush is one of dozens of children’s art programs offered in Chicago and the suburbs.
+Founded in 2005, the Paintbrush is one of dozens of children’s art programs offered in Chicago and the suburbs.
 For entrepreneurs, who dominate the growing industry, success in this competitive market requires developing a new twist on arts and crafts.

-At The Paintbrush, a storefront at 2856 N. Halsted St., that means combining art, history and music.
-The Apels teach their students about the artists’ hometowns, backgrounds and technique and play music from the artist’s era or country of origin while the kids work — an idea Melanie Apel got from seeing how much her then-15-month-old son enjoyed painting and drawing while listening to a “Baby Mozart” CD.
+At The Paintbrush, a storefront at 2646 N. Halsted St., that means combining art, history and music.
+The Paintbrush teaches their students about the artists’ hometowns, backgrounds and technique and play music from the artist’s era or country of origin while the kids work — an idea Melanie Apel got from seeing how much her then-15-month-old son enjoyed painting and drawing while listening to a “Baby Mozart” CD.

 Although art classes have always been a staple of childhood learning, in the past five years, they have become big business in Chicago.
 The niche once populated exclusively by community centers and grammar schools is being filled by for-profit companies like The Paintbrush… As a result, the course offerings have become more creative.

-At The Paintbrush, which Mindy, 36, and Melanie, 40, started with $8,000 they inherited from their grandmother, enrollment has grown from 30 students in its first year to 200 last year.
-They started out offering eight-week sessions for pre-schoolers and school-age kids.
-Now sessions are 16 weeks (at a cost of $295), and they’ve added classes for toddlers.
+At The Paintbrush, which Melanie, started with a small inheritance from her grandmother, enrollment has grown from 30 students in its first year to 200 last year.
+The studio started out offering eight-week sessions for pre-schoolers and school-age kids.
+Now sessions are 10 weeks (at a cost of $265), and they’ve added classes for toddlers.

-To boost profits, they also host birthday parties, which cost $275 to $675, depending on the number of guests and add-ons like balloons, piñatas and goodie bags.
+They also host birthday parties, with a price range depending on the number of guests and add-ons like balloons, pizza, and goodie bags.

 ©2008 by Crain Communications Inc.